stmilab/ArterialNet/README.md

 2. `cd ArterialNet/` changes the directory to the repository

-3. `conda env create -f arterialnet.yml` creates a new conda environment same as ours (`arterialnet.yml` contains the packages used for our experiments.)
+3. `conda env create -f arterialnet.yml` creates a new conda environment the same as ours (`arterialnet.yml` contains the packages used for our experiments.)

 4. `conda activate arterialnet` activates the created conda environment you just created